RogueArt/overwrkd/README.md

 # About

-Pom is a simple pomodoro timer meant to be used as either a CLI tool or as a desktop GUI tool.
-It's platform compatible with all major operating systems and is written in the Rust language.
+Pom is a customizable pomodoro timer that comes in various flavors.
+It can be used as either a CLI tool or as a desktop GUI tool and it's platform compatible with all major operating systems.
+More information will be added as Pom reaches version 1.0.0.

-The motivation to write this in Rust came from the language's low memory footprint as well as the small sizes of the binaries making it easy to distribute.
+# Inspiration

+Pom is meant to be an improvement over the current loop timer I'm using.
+See [here](https://github.com/RogueArt/loop-timer/) for my **Windows only** loop timer.

 # Getting Started